MapsterMapper/Mapster/README.md

     .MapFrom(dest => dest.FullName,
              src => string.Format("{0} {1}", src.FirstName, src.LastName));

+####Custom Destination Object Creation
+You can provide a function call to create your destination objects instead of using the default object creation (which expects an empty constructor).
+To do so, use the "ConstructUsing()" method when configuring.
+This method expects a function that will provide the destination instance.
+You can call your own constructor, a factory method, or anything else that provides an object of the expected type.

+    //Example using a non-default constructor
+    TypeAdapterConfig<TSource, TDestination>.NewConfig()
+                .ConstructUsing(() => new TDestination("constructorValue"));

+    //Example using an object initializer
+    TypeAdapterConfig<TSource, TDestination>.NewConfig()
+                .ConstructUsing(() => new TDestination{Unmapped = "unmapped"});

 ####Type-Specific Destination Transforms
 This allows transforms for all items of a type, such as trimming all strings.
 But really any operation can be performed on the destination value before assignment.
 This can be set up at either a global